-Sharing what we have learned will mean that we will gather information a lot faster than if we were to do it alone.
+Sharing what we learn will mean that we will gather information a lot faster than if research alone.

-Also, information that we gain from our cousins may not have actually been recorded.
+Also, information that we gain from our cousins may not have been recorded.

 Rather stories and tales would have been passed down the generations.

-It is likely that these stories and information regarding your ancestors may not have been down your family line but that of your cousin.
+Likely, these stories and information regarding your ancestors may not have been recorded within your family line but that of your cousin.

 Therefore, it is important to communicate and share so we can get even more information.

-Likewise then we will build a bigger picture of our ancestor’s live.
+Likewise, then we will build a bigger picture of our ancestor’s life.

 How can you make connections?

-There are a number of ways that you can make connections with cousins.
+There are many ways that you can make connections with cousins.
 I will just share with you some of my experiences.

 I have made connections through both Ancestry and Facebook.